rogerv65/Proxmox-Server-Set-Up/README.md

 ## Configuring Proxmox
 One downside is that Proxmox requires that the laptop remains open, and the screen does not turn off.
 Luckily we can circumvent these issues by modifying certain settings.
-### Settings 1: Preventing Proxmox from going into Sleep Mode
+### Setting 1: Preventing Proxmox from going into Sleep Mode
-1) Log into Proxmox from the host machine (my laptop) and enter the following command
+1) Log into Proxmox from the host machine (my laptop) and enter the following command:

+    `nano /etc/systemd/logind.conf`

+2) Next, remove the comments and set the following values to ignore:

+    `HandleLidSwitch=suspend` -> `HandleLidSwitch=ignore`

+    `….ExternealPower=suspend` -> `….ExternealPower=ignore`

+    `….Docked=ignore`

+4) Next, remove the comments for the following:

+    `IdleAction=ignore`

+    `IdleActionSec=30min`

+5) Change the value of `IdleActionSec` to **0**
+6) Save these changes, and reset the system with the following command:

+    `systemctl restart systemd-logind`

+7) With all these settings, the laptop can now be closed!

+## Setting 2: Turning off the Backlight
+1) Enter the following command:

+    `nano /etc/default/grub`

+2) Locate the following:

+`GRUB_CMDLINE_LINUX_DEFAULT=”quiet”`

+4) Within the quotation, but after `quiet` write the following:

+    `“... consoleblank=30”`

+5) Save the changes and upgrade grub with the following:

+    `Update-group`

+6) Then reboot the server:

+    `Reboot`

+7) With all this, my laptop can now mimic a server and I don’t need to access unless required.

+### Setting 3: Update Proxmox
+1) Since I’ll only be using Proxmox for non-production use, navigate to the desired node, then click:

+    *updates>repositories.*

+2) From here disable all the enterprise repo’s, and add both PVE and Ceph no subscription repo’s.
+Move back to updates and click *refresh*, then *upgrade*.
+3) Now we get updates without needing to pay for a subscription.